 … has died at 85.
 From his celestial perch, he is probably wondering about this little tribute.
 He was convinced, I heard, that he had given “mortal affront” by his impersonations of Sir Winton Churchill.
 Or, in my case, by publishing a book of Churchill quotes, many of which he mangled, some of which he made up.
 I guess in later life, he thought we’d written him off.
 Not quite.

 Humes was born in Pennsylvania to Samuel Hamilton Humes and Elenor Kathryn Graham.
 He was descended from early settlers of Virginia and Tennessee.
 His emigrant ancestor was Thomas Humes (1768-1816), born in Castle Hume, Fermanagh, Ireland.
 He was a descendant of Irish nobility and Scottish royalty.
-His great-great-grandfather had invited Lincoln to Gettysburg in 1863.
+His great-great-grandfather’s law partner invited Lincoln to speak at Gettysburg in 1863.

 Ipso facto, Humes was what we used to call a “blue blood.”
 His progeny carried on the tradition.
 His daughter matriculated at the famous St Paul’s School in Concord, New Hampshire.
 On her first day, one of her more left-leaning teachers asked new students their politics.
 Miss Humes replied: “I’m a monarchist.”
 Congrats and high fives all round.
 They thought she’d said “Marxist.”